AntonioCCosta/Markov_Fish_GS/README.md

 Check the [original repository](https://github.com/GautamSridhar/Markov_Fish) for updates.

-In addition, you can find working examples of the maximally-predictive Markov modelling in this [other repository](https://github.com/AntonioCCosta/maximally_predictive_states), and also a broader tutorial on quantitative approaches to animal behavior that includes our modelling approach in [this other tutorial](https://github.com/oist/Physics-of-Behavior-Tutorials).
+You can find another application of this modelling approach to C. elegans [here](https://github.com/AntonioCCosta/markov_worm/tree/main).
+In addition, you can find working examples of the maximally-predictive Markov modelling in this [other repository](https://github.com/AntonioCCosta/maximally_predictive_states), and also a broader tutorial on quantitative approaches to animal behavior that includes our modelling approach in this [other repository](https://github.com/oist/Physics-of-Behavior-Tutorials).